 A few flowers such as orchids do not need soil for their growth.
 They receive all the nutrients for survival from the air.

-A few flowers such as sunflowers release toxic substances that can kill the plants in their surroundings.
+A few plants such as sunflower plants release toxic substances that can kill the plants in their surroundings.
+This phenomenon is known as allelopathy.

-Among different parts of the plant, the root, stem, leaves, flower is the only part which plays a major role in the continuity of the species by functioning as a reproductive part of a plant and are the only source of natural beauty to the world.
+Among different parts of the plant, the flower is the only part which plays a major role in the continuity of the species by functioning as a reproductive part of a plant and are the only source of natural beauty to the world.

 Also Read: Anatomy of Flowering Plants